First-Time-in-College Students Steps to Enroll

 During the New Student Welcome, you will learn about College policies and procedures as well as campus activities.
 For more information, call 407.708.2050.

-At the end of the New Student Welcome, you will schedule an appointment.
+At the end of the New Student Welcome, you will schedule your registration lab.

 Please note: You cannot view the Student Welcome until your residency status has been verified and you have created your MySeminoleState account.